 Notably, a distribution to a Beneficiary need not entail a physical payment to them.
 If the Trustee wishes to retain the money which it has decided to distribute to a particular adult Beneficiary, then it may, with the consent of the relevant Beneficiary, establish a loan account in the books of the Trust in their name, and then credit the amount of the distribution to that loan account.
-The Trustee can then deal with the Beneficiary can call for payment of the amount of the contrary.
+The Trustee can then deal with the amount of the loan in accordance with the powers given to it by the Deed of Trust, but the Beneficiary can call for payment of the amount credited to their account at any time in the absence of any arrangement to the contrary.
 It should be remembered, however, that the amount credited to the Beneficiary's loan account is assessable income to them and will also constitute "property" for the purposes of the Bankruptcy Act 1966 (Cth).